Apple Must Explain Why It Doesn't Want You To Fix Your Own iPhone, California Lawmaker Says - Slashdot

 I'm willing to accept it being double the weight and thickness; I bet with the extra structure they can also improve its durability and let me keep my damned headphone jack.

+The batteries in my iPhones did begin to fail around year 3, but that's chemistry.

+So given all of these things, I STILL think that making 1st p

-The chances of such legislation passing (Score:4, Insightful)
+The chances of such legislation passing (Score:5, Insightful)

 "Certified not tampered with" (Score:1)